What Is the National Clean Air Programme (NCAP)? (Quick Answer)

 Urban air quality emerged as a national concern due to sustained observations of high particulate matter concentrations across many Indian cities.
 Publicly available monitoring data from national agencies indicated that several cities consistently exceeded national ambient air quality standards for PM₂.₅ and PM₁₀.
 These indicators are used because they are widely monitored and internationally comparable, not because they capture every dimension of air pollution exposure.

-From a policy perspective, the issue was framed around environmental management, urban sustainability, and regulatory capacity.
+From a policy perspective, the issue was framed around air quality governance framework, urban sustainability, and regulatory capacity.
 NCAP reflects an administrative response to long-term trends rather than a reaction to short-term pollution events.

 Scope and Cities Covered